 For strenuous workouts, a faster pace, longer route, or route with hills and elevation gains might fill your need.
 However, if you prefer a less strenuous outing or if you’re a newcomer to snowshoeing, you may snowshoe at your local park, take a shorter route, or stick to a relatively flat trail.

 Namely, this flexibility suits a wide variety of lifestyles.
-Plus, it’s a lifesaver for those who like to change up workouts based on moods or external factors.
+Plus, it’s a lifesaver for those who like to change workouts based on moods or external factors.

 It’s All About The Benefits

 Overall, if you are trying to find something to do in winter or have never snowshoed before, consider the benefits of taking up snowshoeing.
-In addition to being a low-cost outdoor winter sport with a straightforward learning curve, snowshoeing is a low-impact activity that provides a good cardiovascular workout while burning away those calories.
+Besides being a low-cost outdoor winter sport with a straightforward learning curve, snowshoeing is a low-impact activity that provides a good cardiovascular workout while burning away those calories.
 All you have to do is adjust it to your pace and intensity level.
 Choose which snowshoes to use, then rent, borrow or purchase a pair of snowshoes and give it a try.

 The evidence cites the benefits so, whether or not you choose one from a list of the top 100 diets out there on the internet, snowshoeing can be the perfect winter activity to help keep your weight and health in check.
 So, make snowshoeing one of your winter recreation activities and burn baby burn!